mmiranda222/.statsuite/content/changelog/_index.md

 >> * WARNING
 >> * ERROR <br>

 More details can be found [**here**](https://gitlab.com/snippets/1908874) (descriptive types of known issues, causes and solutions).  <br>
-Few several tasks remain to be done for providing some of the messages with more comprehensive, non-technical descriptions of the cause, and descriptions of the possible remedy solutions in case of failure.
+Several tasks remain to be done for providing some of the messages with more comprehensive, non-technical descriptions of the cause, and descriptions of the possible remedy solutions in case of failure.
 - [dotstatsuite-core-data-access#15](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-data-access/issues/15) **Stress testing** of NSI and Transfer for upload and download.
 See the test report [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/getting-started/performance-review/).

 Minor changes: